Handbook on Assessment at Duke

 SACES

-Members of the Duke community with a valid NetID may access the Student Accessible Course Evaluation System (SACES) reports to view the course evaluation results for select courses.
+Active Duke students may access the Student Accessible Course Evaluation System (SACES) reports to view the course evaluation results for select courses.
 Access to search course results is available through the 'Additional Links' section of a course listing in DukeHub.
 Instructors who chose to opt-out of the SACES system will not appear in these tables.
-Also, because the SACES reports, and all Tableau reports, sit behind Duke’s IT firewall, users must be on the Duke network or logged in via a VPN.[11]

 Some faculty may recall the now-obsolete Instructor Course Description Form, often called the “faculty form”.
 This questionnaire asked instructors to provide information about the course pedagogy and expectations, in addition to the instructor’s decision to release course evaluation results to students (“opt-in”) or to keep them private (“opt-out”).
-In the absence of this questionnaire, faculty now indicate their opt-out preference on a Qualtrics web form.
+In the absence of this questionnaire, faculty now indicate their opt-out preference on a Qualtrics web form, which is shared with the release of evaluation results at the end of each term

 SACES reports are not updated in real-time.
 Assessment personnel update the reports each semester, before the opening of shopping carts for the following term.